 The amount of single use plastics we use daily is staggering, what do you think are the obstacles for consumers using plastic-free alternatives?

 Plastic is EXTREMELY convenient and cheap.
 Every business you walk into runs off the use of plastic due to those factors, so its hard to convince consumers to support those with minimal plastic or bringing their own items.

-We live such fast, disposable lives where so much is happening and we are always on the go, but being able to show people it is just as easy to use alternatives and that it can actually sometimes be cheaper to invest in something that isn’t meant to last once but instead years of usage!
+We live such fast, disposable lives where so much is happening and we are always on the go.
+But being able to show people it is just as easy to use alternatives.
+That it can actually sometimes be cheaper to invest in something that isn’t meant to last once but instead years of usage!

 You regularly host workshops and encourage the community to get their hands dirty with DIY projects in lieu of buying ready made, plastic laden products.
 What has been your most successful workshop?

 We’ve recently partnered with ethical fashion giant Patagonia which we’re really stoked about, we’ve held information workshops in their stores in Banff and they’ve been going off!

 But the workshop everyone is always super excited about is bag making.
 We held a fun craft day where people drew on their own bags and painted designs.
 They were proud of and stoked to rep everyday!
 Future workshops we are hosting include; creating beeswax wraps, DIY toothpaste and other natural body care products, produce bags and many more to come!

 What initiatives do you use to reduce your footprint when you travel?

 I found the best way I could reduce my impact was through focusing on my waste trail.
 When grabbing snacks I always look for lots of fruit and veggies (the best/freshest stuff can be found travelling!).
 Or foods that are available in bulk that I can purchase in my handy little cloth produce bags.